Case Study

 Iterated Design

 Usability tests revealed a number of problems with the website's navigation and interface.
-We found users wanted less words per page, a dedicated section for outside resources.
+We found all users wanted less words per page, a dedicated section for outside resources.
 General physicians wanted quick access to critical information that may be used in a clinical setting.
 I focused on creating these changes.